 Other startups focus on very specific markets.
 For example, China-based 9KaCha offers an online marketplace for imported wine, using computer vision for product searches.

 The Alibaba-backed company is developing a semantic API that sits on top of existing e-commerce search engines, responding to very specific searches by the buyer.
+As of 2019, the company has search partnerships with Walmart and the e-commerce company Spring.

 AI has also found applications in personalizing consumer experience.